FlavScents AInsights Entry for Tropical Thiazole (CAS: 15679-13-7)

 6. Regulatory Status (Regional Overview)

-- European Union: Not specifically listed under Regulation (EC) No 1334/2008; usage should comply with general flavoring regulations.
+- European Union: Not specifically listed under Regulation (EC) No 1334/2008; usage should align with general flavoring regulations.

 - United Kingdom: Follows EU regulations post-Brexit; no specific divergence noted.

-- Latin America: No specific data; usage should align with regional regulatory frameworks.
+- Latin America: No specific data; adherence to regional flavoring standards is recommended.

 Citation hooks: FEMA; EFSA; national authority publications